 A Brewer Technician is responsible for performing various support tasks in production.
 These tasks may include canning, bottling, cellar work, and general housekeeping operations, with assistance in maintenance duties in other departments as needed.

-An entry-level Brewer Technician with less than a year of experience can expect to earn around $29,000 a year, and an experienced Brewer Technician can earn as much as $50,000 a year.
+An entry-level Brewery Technician with less than a year of experience can expect to earn around $23,500 a year, while an experienced Brewery Technician Salary may be as much as $66,500 a year.
+ZipRecruiter reports the average salary at $44,888 per year, or around $22.00 an hour.

 Cellar Worker